 We don't accept strong subjective opinions about products that Harbeth does not make as such contributions cannot be distinguished by us from advertising.Truly high fidelity audio components, incl. electronics, are easily, repeatedly, and quickly revealed under controlled conditions using a simple methodology and basic test equipment.
 Such components do not add a sonic personality to the signal they pass, and need be neither fancy nor expensive.
 Please refer to the 'A', 'X' and 'Z' lists in the main section 'Which amplifier...?' for factual user experiences such as power output, features, reliability, and after-care.

-This Forum is Moderated and content and contributors deemed to be fractious, potentially litigious or hostile to tolerance and harmony in this Forum will be edited or rejected without notice or discussion.
+This Forum is Moderated, and content and contributors deemed to be fractious, potentially litigious, creating anxiety or hostile to tolerance and harmony in this Forum will be edited or rejected without notice or discussion.
 Content generated by Harbeth staff complies with HUG objectives and brand positioning strategy.

 “The real purpose of the scientific method is to make sure nature hasn’t misled you into thinking you know something you actually don’t know.”